Born This Way (album): Singles

 "You and I", the album's fourth single, was also met with positive critical reaction that complimented the musical composition of the song.
 The song became Gaga's eleventh consecutive top ten single in the United States, peaking at number six on the Billboard Hot 100.
 The single has received a Grammy nomination for Best Pop Solo Performance.
 The accompanying music video was also positively received.
 It was shot by Laurieann Gibson in Springfield, Nebraska, and was released on August 16, 2011.
 It features Yüyi, Gaga's mermaid alter ego, Jo Calderone, Gaga's male alter ego, and Gaga playing on a piano in the middle of a corn field.

 "Marry the Night" served as the fifth (and at the time final) single from Born This Way.
-Critical reception towards the song was positive, with reviewers calling it a strong dance-pop number.
+Critical reception toward the song was positive, with reviewers calling it a strong dance-pop number.
 It charted in fifteen different countries including the United States, where it peaked at number 29 on the Billboard Hot 100.
 The accompanying music video received critical acclaim as well, being noted by some critics as a "pure spectacle" and as one of Gaga's "biggest epics".
 It features scenes in a clinic, a dance studio, Gaga's own New York apartment and on a car's rooftop at a parking lot.
 "Stuck on Fuckin' You", an outtake from the album, was released as a free YouTube stream on Christmas Day 2011 and thereafter as a free download.

 In 2022, "Bloody Mary" went viral after being used in videos on TikTok, depicting Wednesday Addams' dance from the Netflix comedy horror series Wednesday and its fan recreations.
 This resulted in a large increase in plays on Spotify.
 In December 2022, it was sent to French and Italian radio as a single, while in January 2023 to US pop radio.
 The sped-up version of "Bloody Mary" is featured in the teaser trailer for the second season of Wednesday.